miriyald/QuickMCP/README.md

 ## Contributing

 We welcome contributions!
-Please check out our [Contribution Guidelines](CONTRIBUTING.md).
+Submit PR or Issues to contribute to the project.

 ## License